tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 * iOS vs Android vs MAC vs PC (can be measures by Google analytics of site using browser/platform)
 * This measures the effectiveness of the APPs channel performance (e.g. mobile)

-Retention Rate (Stickiness)
+### Retention Rate (Stickiness)
-The one-, seven- and 30-day retention rates.
+* The one-, seven- and 30-day retention rates.
-Do the same people continue to use the app over time.?
+* Do the same people continue to use the app over time.?
-This may be difficult given the loan period.
+* This may be difficult given the loan period.

-Active Users
+### Active Users
-Number of users who use APP with regularity.
+* Number of users who use APP with regularity.
-Monthly active users (MAU)
+* Monthly active users (MAU)
-Daily active users (DAU)
+* Daily active users (DAU)

-Session Length
+### Session Length
-Quantifies the depth of a person's relationship with an App.
+* Quantifies the depth of a person's relationship with an App.
-Browse list
+* Browse list dwell time
-Item Page
+* Work/Title Item Page

+### Other
-App Launch / Load Time
+* App Launch / Load Time
-Page load time
+* Page load times for lists or Work/Title Pages
+* Book Load Times
+* Crash report volumes
+* Error/Defect report volumes (non fatal app errors)

-User Acquisition
+### User Acquisition
 This is really a measure of marketing channel effectiveness.
-Because we are testing a given population for the pilot we are won’t be able to measure this unless we extend the campaign to other schools.  (e.g. test outside the population.)
+Because we are testing a given population for the pilot we are won’t be able to measure this unless we extend the campaign to broader target markets.  (e.g. test outside the NYPL population.)